Tennessee Military and Veterans Benefits

 Distributions received from the Thrift Savings Plan (TSP) are not taxed.

-Tennessee Disabled Veteran and Surviving Spouse State Property Tax Benefits: Disabled Veterans and their Surviving Spouse may qualify for a rebate or exemption of taxes on a portion of the value of their property The Veteran or Surviving Spouse must own and use the property as their primary residence.
-The maximum market value the property is $175,000.
+Tennessee Disabled Veteran and Surviving Spouse State Property Tax Benefits: Disabled Veterans and their surviving spouse may qualify for a rebate or exemption of taxes on a portion of the value of their property.
+The Veteran or surviving spouse must own and use the property as their primary residence.
+The maximum market value on which tax relief is calculated is $175,000.

 For Disabled Veteran: To be eligible a disabled Veterans must have served in the U.S. Armed Forces and received a discharge other than dishonorable and have a service-connected disability rating from the VA that meets one of the following requirements:

 - Paraplegia, or